 I’ve been working as a naturopath for over 10 years now.
 Around the first 2 weeks of January, everyone is busy making New Year’s resolutions or goals about their health.
 The most common one is ‘I want to lose weight’.
-But come February, most people have forgotten their new body plans for 2018 and fallen back into bad habits.
+But come February, most people have forgotten their new body plans for the year and fallen back into bad habits.
 These habits include drinking a few too many glasses of wine, eating cheese and crackers, having dessert every night or ordering takeout.
 Approximately 80% of people have failed on their new year’s resolutions by February.

 In my opinion, they do the following 4 things:

 - They are really clear about what they want to achieve

 - They know why they want to achieve it

 - They ask for help